-Try this citrus cleaner for a sparkling home, safe from unhealthy chemicals!
-Perfect for cleaning mirrors, sinks, counter tops, moping floors and much more!
+Try this citrus vinegar cleaner for a sparkling home, safe from unhealthy chemicals!
+This amazing homemade vinegar cleaner is perfect for cleaning mirrors, sinks, counter tops, moping floors and much more!

 Citrus Vinegar Cleaner

 I love citrus!
-We eat a lot of lemons and oranges around here; Ellie loves her daily fresh orange juice and hubby likes grapefruit, apparently it helps cleanse the liver.
+We eat a lot of lemons and oranges around here; Ellie loves her daily fresh orange juice and hubby likes grapefruit as it helps cleanse the liver.
 But I hate wasting the peel, especially since it smells so divine.
-So I thought I would put them to a good use and make a citrus cleaner!
+So I thought I would put them to a good use and make a super duper citrus vinegar cleaner!

 Need more cleaner ideas?